jhkrug/jhkrug.github.io/_posts/2014-10-23-the_first_aaad.md

 day was worthwhile and 100% would come to another one.
 The next meeting will probably have a little more of a structured agenda, but I want to maintain some form of participant control of content on the day.
-I think it's quite likely the next meeting will be have more participants.
+I think it's quite likely the next meeting will have more participants.
 I think there will be scope for splitting into groups for participant driven tutorials or mini 'hackathons', topics decided on interest and level of experience.
 The feedback indicated demand for more of this type